Eviction GuidesEngland3 January 202613 min read

 Yes.
 You can include a money claim for the arrears in your possession proceedings.
 This is more efficient than separate claims.
 The court can order possession AND a money judgment.

 For Ground 8, this is irrelevant.
-The ground is mandatory—if 2 months arrears exist at both dates, the court must grant possession regardless of the tenant's financial situation or personal circumstances.
+The ground is mandatory—if the post-May 2026 arrears threshold exists at both dates, the court must grant possession regardless of the tenant's financial situation or personal circumstances.

 Only if it's actually received.
 If the tenant is waiting for benefits, unpaid rent is still arrears.
 However, if benefits are paid directly to you and there's a shortfall, only the shortfall counts as arrears.

-For weekly rent, the threshold is 8 weeks' rent.
-Multiply your weekly rent by 8 to get the threshold.
-The same two-date rule applies—8 weeks must be owed at notice date and hearing date.
+For weekly or fortnightly rent, the threshold is 13 weeks' rent.
+Multiply your weekly rent by 13 to get the threshold.
+The same two-date rule applies: 13 weeks must be owed at notice date and hearing date.

 Ask Heaven